The Seismic Wavefield Common Task Framework: Datasets Evaluation Metrics

 \subsubsection{Noisy Data (4 scores)}

-Robustness to noise is essential in any data-driven application, since sensors and measurement technologies inherently introduce varying degrees of noise.
-Techniques designed for numerically precise data (for instance, data accurate to $10^{-6}$) can be valuable for model reduction but are seldom appropriate for discovery and engineering design using real-world data.
-Both strong and weak noise regimes are examined, as they reflect practical challenges encountered in real-world scenarios.
+The ability to handle noise is critical in all data-driven applications as sensors and measurement technologies are by default embedded with varying levels of noise.
+Methods that work with numerically accurate data, for example, data points that are $10^{-6}$ accurate, may be useful for model reduction, but are rarely suitable for discovery and engineering design from real-world data.
+Both strong and weak noise are considered, as these represent realistic challenges to be addressed in practice.